SAP-archive/iot-reference-app-opc-ua/Docs/1-7-SetupGateway/edge-gateway-issues.md

 6. If the gateway fails to load the OP-UA server configuration, the gateway hangs-up and does not try another time as fail-over?

-7. It takes to long for the gateway to attach on the JMS Broker (JMSConnectionManagerImpl line 168) ?
+7. It took long for the gateway to attach to the JMS Broker (JMSConnectionManagerImpl line 168).
+(Edit: this might have been caused by the random number generation required for the security initialization.
+On some JVMs and Platforms this takes longer then on others.)

 # MQTT